Zarclays/airgap-angular-components/README.md

-# AirGap Angular Components
+# ZGap Angular Components

-A set of Angular libraries providing utilities, UI components and services used across various [AirGap](https://airgap.it/) projects.
+A set of Angular libraries providing utilities, UI components and services used across various [ZGap](https://zgap.it/) projects.

 ## Overview